AskeSchroder/AskeSchroder/README.md

 - 👋 Hi, I’m @AskeSchroder
 - 👀 I’m interested in Your Momma!
-- 🌱 I’m currently learning to get bitches
+- 🌱 I’m currently learning to get bishes
-- 💞️ I’m looking to collaborate on getting bitches
+- 💞️ I’m looking to collaborate on getting bishes
-- 📫 How to reach me: if u a bitch u know how to find me
+- 📫 How to reach me: if u a bish u kno how to find me

 <!---
 AskeSchroder/AskeSchroder is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.